guplem/Dashboard-ReactNodeMongoDB/README.md

 # Full Stack Compliance Dashboard

 This project is a full-stack application designed to monitor and track the conformity progress of multiple LLM-based systems, providing detailed evaluation results.
-It combines a React-based frontend, a Node.js/Express API backend, and a MySQL database, all containerized for seamless deployment.
+It combines a React-based frontend, a Node.js/Express API backend, and a MongoDB database, all containerized for seamless deployment.

 ---